 Leisurely lunches and delectable dinners

-Lunch and dinner at Port Hotel are sophisticated and luxurious.
-Made up of beautifully curated modern small plates, the menu showcases the best of local Sussex ingredients and is broken down into five main categories: Little delicacies, which includes a first-class selection of Suxxes cheeses and Port Plates, where guests have an impressive selection of fish, meat, veg, and sweets.
+Lunch and dinner at this Eastbourne restaurant are sophisticated and luxurious.
+Made up of beautifully curated modern small plates, the menu showcases the best of local Sussex ingredients and is broken down into five main categories: Little delicacies, which includes a first-class selection of Sussex cheeses and Port Plates, where guests have an impressive selection of fish, meat, veg, and sweets.

 As with the food menu, the cocktail menu at Port Hotel is curated to reflect the seasons.
 Guests can enjoy quarterly changing specials made up from the finest spirits and seasonal flavours.
 As well as classic favourites (which are not listed but are available upon request).

 The theme of sustainability runs through this restaurant.
 From the food, where everything (where possible) is sourced from in and around Sussex, to the locally distilled spirits and craft ales that have been brewed just a stone’s throw away at Guns Brewery.
 60% of the wine is also supplied by British producers.
 Including the likes of the celebrated Rathfinny Wine Estate.
 Guests might be surprised to find that even the toilet roll is provided by the charitable company, Who Gives a Crap, who donate 50% of their profits to help build toilets and improve sanitation in the developing world.